DIBSTER-Archives/Welcome-Bot/README.md

  3. I (DIBSTER)

  # Disclaimer
-I do not take any responsibility for any damage that this bot might cause, this bot is open sourced as a shortcut for bot developers to quickly launch a bot for there needs, and not meant for a complete beginner with little to no experience with the Discord API, Javascript, and/or NodeJS.
-Proceed to us this at your own risk.
+I do not take any responsibility for any damage that this bot might cause, nor responsibile to maintain this Repository.
+This Discord bot source code is open sourced as a shortcut for bot developers to quickly launch a bot for there needs, and not meant for a complete beginner with little to no experience with the Discord API, Javascript, and/or NodeJS.
+Proceed to use the following Repository code at your own risk.